Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

 • Rust and mold.

 If your air conditioner isn’t level, it may vibrate excessively.
-This can create obnoxious sounds when on and even require air conditioning repair.
+This can create annoying noises when on and even require air conditioning repair.

 • Place more strain on parts and wear them out faster.